-As yet, there’s no confirmed Fallout 5 release date.
 We have waited as long as a decade between entries to our favourite post-apocalyptic series in the past, but since Fallout 76 was announced two years on from Fallout 4 – the same gap between Fallout 3 and New Vegas – it looks likely that we will be waiting a long time for Fallout 5.
-In fact, it’s more likely that we get a The Elder Scrolls 6 release date, first.
+In fact, it’s more likely that we get The Elder Scrolls 6 release date first.

-Plenty of new Fallout 5 locations have been rumoured but we have no concrete evidence on the winner.
+Plenty of new Fallout 5 locations have been rumoured but we have nothing concrete as of yet.
 We have picked the Fallout 5 settings we would like to see already, but here are the most rumoured locations currently buzzing around the internet.

 Ever since a trademark application for ‘Fallout New Orleans’ was filed to the EU Intellectual Property Office in 2016, rumours of a Deep South addition to the series have been swirling.
 We have visited swampy environments before in Fallout 3’s DLC, Point Lookout, and Far Harbor in Fallout 4, so take this rumour with a pinch of salt.

 Trivia time: when have we visited Chicago in the Fallout series before?
-Ten points if you recalled the intro to Fallout: Tactics.
+Ten of our most arbitrary points to you if you recall the intro to Fallout: Tactics.
 We may have only visited the home of Al Capone and deep dish pizza briefly, but there’s a chance that it could be a Fallout 5 location.
 In New Vegas, ED-E hints at Enclave outposts in Chicago, after all.

 Another rumoured destination that has appeared in the series already is Alaska.
 But that was just before the bombs dropped in the Great War of 2077.
 Operation: Anchorage, the first Fallout 3 DLC pack, is named after the greatest battle in the series’ alternative universe: the liberation of Anchorage, Alaska from occupying Chinese troops.
 In the DLC you travel back to 2076 via your Pip-Boy, but it would be great to trace the aftermath of this famous fight in Fallout 5.